|

 -

-- We usually found this ant foraging alone on the ground.
-It was very aggressive.
+- We usually found them foraging alone on the ground.
+They were very aggressive.

-When we came close, it did not retreat but put up a fighting posture, waving its
+When we came closer, they would not retreat but put up a fighting posture, waving

 -